Brian Dooreck MD

 Who is at a higher risk?

 In the United States, African Americans have the highest prevalence of colorectal cancer.
 The risk of contracting the disease is also higher for Ashkenazi Jews.
-If you have no other risk factors and are in one of those racial groups, your doctor may encourage you to undergo screening even earlier than the recommended age of 45.
+If you have no other risk factors and are in one of those racial groups, your doctor may encourage you to undergo screening before the recommended age of 45.

 What are the signs & symptoms of colorectal cancer?

 In the early phases, many individuals with colorectal cancer experience no symptoms.
-Symptoms may vary as they appear depending on the size and location of cancer in your large intestine.
+Symptoms may vary depending on the size and location of the cancer in your large intestine.

 Many individuals with colorectal cancer experience no symptoms